Skew braces of size $p^2q$ I: abelian type: Preliminaries

-\begin{lemma} Let $(B,+,\circ)$ be a finite skew brace of size $p^2q$.
-Then \begin{itemize} \item[(i)] if $p=\pm 1\pmod q$ then the unique $p$-Sylow subgroup of $(B,+)$ is an ideal.
-In particular, the $p$-Sylow subgroup of $(B,+)$ and $(B,\circ)$ are isomorphic. \item[(ii)] if $q= 1\pmod p$ then the unique $q$-Sylow subgroup of $(B,+)$ is an ideal. \end{itemize} \end{lemma}
+\begin{lemma} Let p,q be primes with $p>2$ and let $(B,+,\circ)$ be a finite skew brace of size $p^2q$. \begin{itemize} \item[(i)] If $p=\pm 1\pmod q$ then the unique $p$-Sylow subgroup of $(B,+)$ is an ideal.
+In particular, the $p$-Sylow subgroup of $(B,+)$ and $(B,\circ)$ are isomorphic. \item[(ii)] If $q= 1\pmod p$ then the unique $q$-Sylow subgroup of $(B,+)$ is an ideal. \end{itemize} \end{lemma}

 \begin{proof} The groups of size $p^2q$ with $p=\pm 1\pmod q$ has a unique $p$-Sylow subgroup, therefore it is characteristic.
 If we denote by $P$ the unique $p$-Sylow subgroup of $(B,+)$, we have that for every $x\in B$, $\lambda_x(P)=P$.
 Since it has order $p^2$, $P$ is the unique $p$-Sylow subgroup of $(B,\circ)$.
 Then it is an ideal.
+In particular $(P,+,\circ)$ is a skew brace of size $p^2$ and so according to the classification provided in \cite{p_cube} we have $(P,+)\cong (P,\circ)$.
 The same argument applies for (ii). \end{proof}

 The following lemma will be used to compute the formulas of the multiplicative operation of skew braces through all the paper.

 \begin{lemma} Let $B$ be a skew brace. \begin{itemize} \item[(i)] If $\lambda_b(b)=b$ then